MicrosoftDocs/bot-docs/articles/bot-framework-dotnet-formflow-advanced.md

 [!code-csharp[Optional attribute](../includes/code/dotnet-formflow-advanced.cs#optionalAttribute)]

-If a field is optional and no value has been specified, the current choice will be "No Preference".
+If a field is optional and no value has been specified, the current choice will be displayed as "No Preference".

 ```
 What kind of cheese would you like on your sandwich? (current choice: No Preference)